Back to DWU AI Articles

 Bottom Line for Airports

 Airline mergers concentrate market power in four carriers controlling 74% of U.S. domestic capacity.
-Airports exposed to single-carrier hubs face structural de-hubbing risk — historical precedent shows 60%+ traffic declines — while regulatory remedies (DOJ divestitures, DOT service conditions) remain discretionary and time-bound.
+Airports concentrated at single carriers face de-hubbing risk: the five documented hub closures post-merger (St. Louis, Pittsburgh, Cincinnati, Cleveland, Memphis) each experienced significant traffic declines, with STL and PIT losing 60% or more of enplanements.
+Regulatory remedies (DOJ divestitures, DOT service conditions) are discretionary and time-limited: the Alaska/Hawaiian merger, for example, includes DOT conditions set to expire after six years.
 Financial planning must account for the cascade through debt service coverage, MII voting power, and covenant structures.

 Scope & Methodology